philipturner/metal-benchmarks/README.md

 Hypothesis 3: The GPU can single or dual-dispatch each cycle, from four different SIMD-groups.
 It traverses all resident SIMD-groups in a linear fashion, yet it has a register cache.
 With only ILP = 1, registers quickly move into the register cache and flush out.
 With ILP = 2.
 The GPU might stall an extra cycle to dispatch an instruction.
 It takes one cycle to load two 16-bit registers into the cache.

 When ILP = 1 for half precision, the following sequence occurs.
 Load two 16-bit registers from two separate simds.
 Dispatch an FADD16 from the first simd.
 Dispatch an FADD16 from the second simd.
 This is two instructions in three cycles (~2/3 throughput).
-For FADD32, it would load two 32-bit registers instead.
-This bumps the overhead to 4 cycles (~2/4 throughput).
+For FADD32, the two 16-bit registers were the two halves of a 32-bit operand.
+You can only perform one instruction on this data.
+This is one instruction in two cycles (~1/2 throughput).

+With ILP = 2 for half precision, the following sequence occurs.
+Load two 16-bit registers from the same simd.
+Dual-dispatch an FADD16 from this data.
+Two instructions in two cycles (~2/2 throughput).
+For FADD32, you could theoretically load each 32-bit chunk and dual-dispatch.
+This would be two instructions in three cycles (~2/3 throughput).
+However, circuitry for dual-dispatching 32-bit ops is quite complex (compared to 32-bit).
+Ignore the instruction-level parallelism and act like it's ILP = 1.
+However, your registers have slightly higher chance of already being in the register cache (???).
+This explains the marginally higher throughput.

 | ![Instructions per cycle (ILP = 1)](./Documentation/Instructions_Cycle_ILP_1.png) | ![Instructions per cycle (ILP = 2)](./Documentation/Instructions_Cycle_ILP_2.png) |
 | - | - |